Issue Date: March 6, 2008

 City: New York, NY

 Bardeen left Bell to teach at the University of Illinois, Urbana-Champaign in 1951.
-There, along with Leon Cooper and John Schrieffer, Bardeen developed the BCS theory of superconductivity, which in 1972 earned him a second Nobel Prize in Physics.
+While there, he set up two research programs.
+In the Electrical Engineering Department he focused on semiconductors and in the Physics Department he explored superconductivity.
+There, along with Leon Cooper and John Schrieffer, Bardeen developed the BCS theory of superconductivity, which in 1972, earned him a second Nobel Prize in Physics.